Back to Black: Critical reception

-Back to Black received widespread acclaim from critics.
+Back to Black was widely acclaimed by critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 81, based on 26 reviews.
 AllMusic writer John Bush lauded Winehouse's musical transition from her debut record: "All the best parts of her musical character emerge intact, and actually, are all the better for the transformation from jazz vocalist to soul siren."
 Dorian Lynskey of The Guardian called Back to Black "a 21st-century soul classic".
 Sal Cinquemani of Slant Magazine said that Winehouse and her producers are "expert mood-setters or crafty reconstructionists".
 The New Yorker's Sasha Frere-Jones praised Winehouse's "mush-mouthed approach [on the album]".
 Nathan Rabin, writing in The A.V.
 Club, was impressed by "the incongruity between Winehouse's trifling lyrical concerns and Back To Black's wall-of-sound richness".
 Entertainment Weekly's Will Hermes felt that her "smartass" lyrics "raise [the album] into the realm of true, of-the-minute originality".
 Douglas Wolk, writing for Blender, said that the album "sounds fantastic—partly because the production nails sample-ready '60s soul right down to the drum sound [...]
 Winehouse is one hell of an impressive singer, especially when she's not copping other people's phrasing".

 Some reviewers were more critical of the album.
 In a mixed review, Rolling Stone's Christian Hoard stated: "The tunes don't always hold up.
 But the best ones are impossible to dislike."
 Robert Christgau gave it an "honorable mention" in his consumer guide for MSN Music, citing "You Know I'm No Good" and "Rehab" as highlights and writing, "Pray her marriage lasts—she's observant, and it would broaden her perspective".
 Pitchfork critic Joshua Klein criticised Winehouse's "defensive", subjective lyrics concerning relationships, but added that "Winehouse has been blessed by a brassy voice that can transform even mundane sentiments into powerful statements".